wences-sanchez/Knowledge-Base/pages/AWS Certified Cloud Practitioner by ACG.md

 						- Automate software configurations and infrastructure management for your application.
 	-
 	- ### 3.20 Create a DynamoDB Table Using CloudFormation
-	- ### 3.21 Utilizing Messaging and Integration Services: SQS
+	- ### 3.21 Utilizing Messaging and Integration Services: SQS #flashcard
 		- #### Simple Queue Service (SQS)
 			- **SQS** is a message queuing service that allows you to build **loosely coupled** systems
 			- Allows component-to-component communication using messages